octobrick/awe-mongo-lab/README.md

  - 3x configuration servers
  - TLS Encryption using Lets Encrypt
  - Proper internal and External Domain Name setups
+ - HAProxy to load balance requests to mongos instances

 # Project History
+- Adding Packer build script which will be used to build and orchestrate MongoDB cluster from scratch using public Ubuntu AMI